Gourmet menus are brought to life by seasonal ingredients sourced from the land surrounding the property.

 Embark on your final bear viewing session this morning.
 Take lunch back at the lodge, then transfer by seaplane to Port Hardy, a haven for outdoor enthusiasts.

 Stay: Port Hardy, Quarterdeck InnDaily :

-Transfer to Port Hardy and fly back to Vancouver where your journey concludes.Daily :
+Transfer to the airport for your flight back to Vancouver where your journey concludes.Daily :

 Accessed only by seaplane your floating lodge is nestled in British Columbia's eight million-acre Great Bear Rainforest.

 Fly over the waters of Queen Charlotte Strait, home to orca, gray and humpback whales.

 Overnight in Port Hardy at the remote and rugged northern tip of British Columbia's Vancouver Island.